shreyazh/shreyazh/README.md

 - 👯 I’m looking to collaborate on [FaceEmo](https://github.com/shreyazh/Facial-Emotion-Detection-Model.git)

-- 👨‍💻 All of my projects are available at [GitHub](https://github.com/shreyazh)
+- 👨‍💻 All of my other projects are available at [GitHub](https://github.com/gitmanforever)

 - 💬 Ask me about **nothing**